the-turing-way/the-turing-way/book/website/communication/social-media/social-media-twitter-tips.md

 **3. Think about your audience for each tweet**

 * It might be that all your tweets are to target your research community but some may also be for the wider public.
-Therefore, think carefully about the language you use, avoid jargon and subject specific acronyms, and add links to more information.
+Therefore, think carefully about the language you use, avoid jargon and subject-specific acronyms, and add links to more information.

-**4. Add subject specific hashtags**
+**4. Add subject-specific hashtags**

-* You only have 280 characters so using hastags to link to different groups of interest is an important way to get your message out there.
+* You only have 280 characters so using hashtags to link to different groups of interest is an important way to get your message out there.
 * Tweets with hashtags can increase engagement by almost 100% for individuals.
-* There are also regular hashtags for each day of the week, for example #MondayMotivation or #FridayFeeling.
+* There are also regular hashtags for each day of the week, for example, #MondayMotivation or #FridayFeeling.

 **5. Include some other accounts in your tweet**